The genomes of forest trees: new frontiers of forest biology

 Welcome and invitation

 On behalf of the New Phytologist Trust and symposium organisers I am pleased to invite you to participate in a symposium entitled ‘The genomes of forest trees - new frontiers of forest biology’ to be held at the Arnold Arboretum of Harvard University, Boston, MA, USA, 16 – 17 June 2015.
-Preliminary details about the meeting are below and on the linked pages but these are subject to change in the coming months.

 • Grant application deadline - 13 March 2015.
-For more information visit the Grants page.
+For more information visit the Grants page. **Now closed.** If you have submitted a grant application we will be in touch before 24 March.

 • Poster abstract submission deadline - 10 April 2015.
 From the submitted poster abstracts a number of authors will be invited to give an oral presentation of their work.
 For more information the visit Posters page.